-While the following list is by no means exhaustive, here are 12 reasons when and why you should update your estate documents.
+While the following list is by no means exhaustive, here are 12 reasons when and why you should update your estate planning documents.

 One of your beneficiaries passes away